per1234/esparto/README.md

 In summary I am happy to try to help, provided you show willing by reading the documentation first and at least *trying* to solve the problem yourself.
 If that fails, give me everything I ask for and together we will fix it.
 Anything less and you are on your own.
 ***
 # Esparto v3.0 API
 The API is broken down by functional area.
 They are laid out in the order a beginner might start experimentation, but certainly in a "ground up" order as far as understanding Esprto.
-Try as far as possible to adhere to that order while "getting used" to Esparto.Each area is found by following the relevant link below:
+Try as far as possible to adhere to that order while "getting used" to Esparto.

 * [Contructors and utilities](../master/api_utils.md)
 * [Simple LED Flashing functions](../master/api_flash.md)